IgniteUI/help-topics/topics/02_Controls/igGrid/06_igGrid_Performance_Guide.md

 ### <a id="options-virtualization"></a> virtualization (default: false)

 Virtualization is a unique feature of the `igGrid` control that is simply stated as a technique that only renders visible parts of the grid to the user.
 Existing DOM elements are reused as the user scrolls the grid.
 When the grid is scrolling to view more data, new data is added to the grid in real time.
-“Real time” refers to the fact that no server-side requests are involved as all the data is waiting on the client not just the data shown upon initial rendering.
+"Real time" refers to the fact that no server-side requests are involved as all the data is waiting on the client not just the data shown upon initial rendering.

 Using this approach, the rendering overhead, both time and memory usage, remains constant regardless of the number of records that are data-bound.
 The user experience still remains the same as if users are viewing all data at once.
 By enabling [`virtualization`](%%jQueryApiUrl%%/ui.iggrid#options:virtualization), a significant performance boost is available in terms of speed, CPU utilization, and memory.